nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `find KEYWORD…​ [-r NUMBER] [-h]`

 <div markdown="span" class="alert alert-primary"> :bulb:  **Tip:**
-You can leave KEYWORD empty if you are using the randomizer (-r) feature
+You can leave KEYWORD empty if you are using the randomizer (-r) feature!
 </div>

 **Inputs:** <br>